-As you can see in the screenshot above, this is the third Reusable Block we've created, it's a Paragraph block, and you can also see it includes a preview.
+As you can see in the screenshot above, this is the second Reusable Block we’ve created, it’s a Paragraph block, and you can also see it includes a preview.

-Now with it added, there's a few different things we can do:
+Now with it added, there are a few different things we can do:

 Using WordPress Reusable Blocks Like Templates

 You can also “Convert to Regular Block”:

 This is how you can use Reusable Blocks as a “template” for your content.
 This action takes the content within the Reusable Block and converts it to a normal block unique to the page or post you are using it in.
 Keep in mind, however, if the block is not converted to a Regular Block and changes are made to the content within the block, the Reusable Block being used as a “template” will also be changed.